-Reconnecting with family and friends over the holidays doesn’t mean disconnecting from everyone else, aka you don’t have to miss out on free Wi-Fi while you travel.
-Enjoy internet access over the holidays by using our holiday guide to finding free travel Wi-Fi.
+Reconnecting with family and friends over the holidays doesn’t mean disconnecting from everyone else.
+Enjoy internet access over the holidays by using our holiday guide to finding free travel Wi-Fi during your journeys.

 Free Wi-Fi hotspots

 Most people know you can access free Wi-Fi at public locations, such as Starbucks and McDonald’s.
 But you can also get Wi-Fi from less typical businesses, such as Megabus and select gas stations.
 Plus, a variety of internet providers give customers, and even non-customers, access to their Wi-Fi hotspot network.

 Most providers offer a Wi-Fi hotspot locator online or in their app, but if not, these free apps for iOS and Android can help you find free Wi-Fi wherever you travel: